Friday, 16 February 2018

 In certain ways, such state behaviour is comparable to the notions of individuation (McNeely, 2010) developed by Swiss psychiatrist Carl Jung.
 It may be naive and incorrect to directly extrapolate the ideas of psychiatry with that of state behaviour in terms of the state media’s stance, but there have to be definitive links between individuation and how it translates through societies and states into imagined communities that then constitute nations that voice out opinion through media.

-In that context, there is also a need to employ nations – that are large ‘individuated’ bodies of
+In that context, there is also a need to employ nations – that are large ‘individuated’ bodies of people united by common history or culture inhabiting particular territories – as units of analysis when studying the impact and role of media in international relations and not just states.

 In context to that, secondly, for these nations (or individuated identities) therefore, state- sponsored media also performs another significant function.
 This is to allow the nation-state’s story to be narrated by the state itself, especially for the diaspora that is spread across the globe.
 While, states compete for soft-power, it are these media voices that pull people together and “create a certain affection for that society” (Mustafi, 2013) while reflecting the country’s values.
 In consonant with Benedict Anderson’s ‘Imagined Communities’ state- sponsored media through its portrayal then, also broadcasts “national imagination... through a sociological landscape of a fixity that fuses” (Anderson, 1982) the nation and the world.
 In that respect, such media acts as a catalyst that binds the ‘national imagination’ and socially strengthens and constructs a community.
 The extent of this national affiliation and the ardour of nationalism that it ignites, subsequently, also contribute to the fabric of soft power.